 A co-founder of Verge Magazine and the Go Global Expo, Jeff is a well-known voice in the area of international working, studying and volunteering and was writing about gap years before the term even appeared the Canadian Oxford Dictionary.
 Having worked, studied and travelled on six continents, Jeff is passionate about the important role international experience plays in developing responsible, caring global citizens.
 He has spoken to audiences across Canada and the United States on subjects ranging from how to plan an international volunteer experience, to developing effective media skills and literacy.

 Jeff holds two degrees from the University of Waterloo.
 Before co-founding Verge, he spent 10 years in the field of experiential education, including several years training experiential educators.
-Through Verge and the Go Global Expos, Jeff has been helping to connect international organizations and global citizens for more than a decade.
+Through Verge and the Go Global Expos, Jeff has been helping to connect international organizations and global citizens for nearly two decades.

 Co-founder, Business Manager